DimanNe/dimanne.github.io/docs/Linux/tools_and_utils.md

 * Insert your device, and find string like `DEVNAME=/dev/bus/usb/003/006` in the output.
   `/dev/bus/usb/003/006` is your device name.
 * Once you have a device path, you can:
-    * Get all its attributes: `udevadm info -a -n /dev/bus/usb/003/006`
+    * Get all its attributes: `#!bash udevadm info -a -n /dev/bus/usb/003/006`
     * Or simulate rule execution: `udevadm test (udevadm info -q path -n /dev/bus/usb/003/006)`